 - We will continue to limit visiting to 1 person at a time in the ward environments, and 2 birth partners in an intrapartum setting;

-- General inpatient visiting hours will be re-introduced 11-8pm with only 1 person per bedside at any one time;
+- General inpatient visiting hours are from 8am - 8pm with only 1 person per bedside at any one time;

-- Visiting for children (siblings) on the postnatal ward is welcomed between 4-6pm;
+- Visiting for children (siblings) on the ward is welcomed;

 - Women are encouraged to check with their healthcare provider in community settings as GP surgeries may have their own guidance.